Australian rules football culture: Women

 Women have been involved in Australian football since its inception, with many early match reports remarking on the equal representation of both sexes in the crowds.
 The trend continues with around half of modern day AFL supporters being female, which contrasts with other codes both in Australia and overseas.
 For instance, only 39% of NRL (rugby league) supporters in Australia are female.

-There are women's footy players and even umpires in the AFL.
+There are women's footy players and umpires in the AFL.

 Popular culture

 For many years, the game of Australian rules football captured the imagination of Australian film, music, television and literature.

 The Club, a critically acclaimed 1977 play by David Williamson, deals with the internal politics of a Melbourne football club steeped in tradition.
 The play was adapted as a film, directed by Bruce Beresford and starring Jack Thompson and Graham Kennedy, in 1980.

 Many songs inspired by the game have become popular, none more so than the 1979 hit "Up There Cazaly", by Mike Brady.
 Brady followed the hit up with "One Day in September" in 1987.
 Both are frequently used in Grand Final celebrations.